georgehargreaves95/AutomateTheBoringStuff/README.md

 # Automate The Boring Stuff
-Just a little repo to store my files for the Automate Boring Stuff course
+Just a little repo to store my files for the Automate the Boring Stuff course

 ## What is Automate The Boring Stuff?